-Gail Tverberg also speaks on finite world issues, including the connection between oil shortages and the economy.
-She has been an invited speaker at many conferences, as well as to other groups.
+Gail also speaks to many groups regarding her views on energy limits and the economy.
 She has spoken in many countries around the world, including Italy, Spain, China, and India.
-She has spoken to academic groups, actuarial groups, “peak oil” groups, and more general groups, such as religious groups and graduate students.
+She has spoken to academic groups, actuarial groups, “Peak Oil” groups, and more general groups, such as religious groups and graduate students.
 In early 2015, she taught a course at China University of Petroleum in Beijing on “Energy and the Economy.”
 She was recently invited to speak at a European Commission workshop relating to “New Narratives of Energy and the Economy” in Brussels (April 2017).

 Gail can be reached at GailTverberg at comcast dot net or at (407) 443-0505.
 Her twitter feed is @gailtheactuary.